Yuribtr/FastApiDemo/README.md

 - Requests for handy usage in Pycharm Pro or VSCode
 - Example of one-to-many relations between Visitor and Log entities
 - Separate routers for different entities
+- JWT authentication

+#### When using in production please generate new SECRET_KEY at token.py using `openssl rand -hex 32`